Harrisdale Senior High School’s co-curricular program:

 - make new friends, build team work and school spirit

 - build resilience

 - develop their understandings and appreciation of leading healthy, balanced lifestyles

 The program includes school swimming and athletics carnivals and participation in School Sports WA lightning carnivals.
-Through our school’s association with the Dockers, we also plan to introduce girls’ and boys’ football in Year 7.
 In addition, we are exploring opportunities for rowing, triathlon and sailing at Champion Lakes, golf, volleyball and other sports and recreational activities to be introduced in Year 7, or Year 8, or Year 9.

 Debating is a great way for students to develop confidence, teamwork, and public speaking and leadership skills – and to have fun.
 Our team/s participate in the WA public schools south-of-the-river Debating Competition.